What is an investment trust?

 Remember, the value of your investments and the income from them can go down and up, and you may not get back as much as you paid in.

 An investment trust is a public listed company.
 It’s designed to generate profits for its shareholders by investing in the shares of other companies.

 Shares in investment trusts are traded on the London Stock Exchange so investors can buy and sell from the market, rather than dealing with a fund management company.

-- Borrowing powers - investment trusts can borrow money (known as gearing - see video below) to take advantage of investment opportunities.
+Investment trusts can borrow money (known as gearing) to take advantage of investment opportunities.
 Borrowing can increase the returns for shareholders, but if the assets fall in value, it can also increase the potential for losses.

 Every investment trust has an independent board of directors.
 They’re responsible for safeguarding shareholder interests.

 Investment trusts can retain up to 15% of their income in any year (see video below).
 This can be used to supplement income in future years.

 When you invest in an investment trust you become a shareholder in that company.
 This gives you the right to vote on issues such as the appointment of directors or changes to the investment policy.

 Our range of investment trusts offers investors choice and flexibility, backed by the experience and resources of the UK's leading investment trust manager.